raimannma/NEAT4J/CONTRIBUTING.md

 ## Opening issues

-If you find a bug, please feel free to [open an issue](https://github.com/kennethormandy/default/issues).
+If you find a bug, please feel free to [open an issue](https://github.com/raimannma/NEAT4J/issues).

-If you taking the time to mention a problem, even a seemingly minor one, it is greatly appreciated, and a totally valid contribution to this project.
+If you take the time to mention a problem, even a seemingly minor one, it is greatly appreciated, and a totally valid contribution to this project.
 Thank you!

 ## Fixing bugs

 We love pull requests.
 Here’s a quick guide:

-1. [Fork this repository](https://github.com/kennethormandy/default/fork) and then clone it locally:
+1. [Fork this repository](https://github.com/raimannma/NEAT4J/fork) then clone it locally:

   ```bash
   git clone https://github.com/kennethormandy/default